 Introduction

 AI went from being an exotic topic, understandable, and usable by just elite PC users to being an important part of computer use in an amazingly short period of time.
+Today, we are witnessing the arrival of the most advanced windows pcs ever, setting a new standard for performance, security, and innovation.
+Copilot+ introduces a new superpower for users, transforming productivity and creativity.

 Over the past year, numerous AI services have appeared, including Microsoft’s Copilot, a rebranding and extension of Bing.
 However, Copilot is not a single service; it has three separate offerings: Copilot, Pro, and Copilot+ PC.
+Copilot+ PCs represent a new class of AI-powered devices, featuring advanced hardware and turbocharged neural processing units that set them apart in the Windows ecosystem.

 What Is Copilot?